coljac/pypegase/README.rst

   python -c "import pypegase as pp; pp.PEGASE.list_defaults()" > ~/.pypegase

-This will create an editable file for you, should you wish to override some of the defaults.
+This will create an file for you that you can edit should you wish to override some of the defaults.
 (Note: If pypegase.py is not in your system's library dir, you will need it in the current directory or you can add the location of pypegase.py to to ``PYTHONPATH`` environment variable.)

 Spectra and colors
 ------------------

-Generated spectra and colors data can be obrained with the ``spectra()`` and ``colors()`` methods respectively.
-In each case the result will be an astropy table with a row for each timestep.
+Generated spectra and colors data can be obtained with the ``spectra()`` and ``colors()`` methods respectively.
+In each case the result will be an Astropy `table.Table <http://docs.astropy.org/en/stable/table/index.html>`_  with a row for each timestep.

 Both of these methods can take a list of columns as the ``cols`` parameter.
 For spectra especially the resulting table is very large and it may make sense to filter the results in this way.
 The available column names are the wavelengths and spectral lines as they appear in the xxx_spectra.dat file as well as the following::